mrob27/impalcdhls/README.md

 Improved Models for Policy-Agent Learning of Compiler Directives in HLS

-These files accompany the 2023 paper by Robert Munafo
+These files accompany the 2023 paper by Robert Munafo et al.

 Dependencies